PotatoPwn/MalJupyter/README.md

 - Generates an automatic YaraRule (Cheers to Neo23x0 for YaraGen :D )
 - Changes name of malware to sha256 hashsum

+(Neo23x0 if you want me to take this down as I technically did just take your entire project and chucked it in mine, just shoot me an email and ill quickly take it down.

 ## Installation

 #### Clone Directory